aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/txt-to-excel/reading-csv-file-with-multiple-encodings/_index.md

 | :- |
 |![todo:image_alt_text](reading-csv-file-with-multiple-encodings_2.png)|

-The following screenshot shows the XSLX file converted from the above CSV file after setting the [**TxtLoadOptions.IsMultiEncoded**](https://reference.aspose.com/cells/net/aspose.cells/txtloadoptions/properties/ismultiencoded) property to **true**.
+The following screenshot shows the XLSX file converted from the above CSV file after setting the [**TxtLoadOptions.IsMultiEncoded**](https://reference.aspose.com/cells/net/aspose.cells/txtloadoptions/properties/ismultiencoded) property to **true**.
 As you can see, the Unicode text is now converted properly.

 |**Output file 2: IsMultiEncoded is set to true**|
 | :- |